150805/home-finds-you/README.md

 # home-finds-you

 To install the application.
-Clone this repo and install the requirements in requirements.txt including the virtual environment(Venv)
+Clone this repo and install the requirements in requirements.txt in a virtual environment(Venv)

 Ensure you are running python on your device.